 Horner admits Red Bull have ‘a lot of work to do’ ahead of 2026

+Christian Horner is enthusiastic about Red Bull's forthcoming F1 partnership with US motor giant Ford, from 2026.

-Red Bull team principal Christian Horner has said that the 'exchange of ideas' between the team and their 2026 partner Ford has been 'fantastic', but admitted there is still plenty that needs to be sorted.
+The team principal has said that the 'exchange of ideas' between the two organisations has been 'fantastic' ahead of the American car giants lending their performance team to the current Formula 1 contstuctors' champions ahead of the new regulations which are set to sweep in just under two years from now.

-Having announced in 2021 that they will be ditching Honda's power units, Red Bull decided that they will develop their own engines with the help of Ford from 2026, with the American car giants lending their performance team ahead of the new regulations set to sweep into Formula 1.
+Having announced in 2021 that they will be ditching Honda's power units, Red Bull decided last year that they will develop their own engines with the help of Ford from 2026.

 Those regulations will aim to improve racing at the same time as minimising the impact that the sport has on the environment, with new power units set to reduce the amount of fuel that cars will need.